aaryno/tucson-ford-dealers-aquatics-records/README.md

 # Tucson Ford Dealers Aquatics - Team Records

+---

+## ⚠️ **DRAFT RECORDS - NOT OFFICIAL** ⚠️

+**THIS REPOSITORY CONTAINS DRAFT RECORDS FOR REVIEW AND VERIFICATION PURPOSES ONLY.**

+These records are **NOT official** and are subject to change.
+Official team records are maintained by TFDA coaching staff.
+This repository is used for data analysis, verification, and coach review.

+**DO NOT CITE THESE AS OFFICIAL RECORDS WITHOUT COACH APPROVAL.**

+---

 **Official Team Website:** https://www.gomotionapp.com/team/astfda/page/home

 This repository contains draft copies of team records for Tucson Ford Dealers Aquatics (TFDA), a competitive swim team based in Tucson, Arizona.